marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 After pressing the enter key, the function will return a number of different values of grain size typically used in paleopiezometry studies, including the mean, the median, the area-weighted mean and the frequency peak grain sizes (see details in [Lopez-Sanchez and Llana-Fúnez 2015][11]).
 Others parameters of interest such as the bin size estimated (indicating the method used in the estimation) and the bandwidth used for the Gaussian kernel density estimator according to the Silverman rule (Silverman 1986) are also provided.
 As stated in [Lopez-Sanchez and Llana-Fúnez 2015][11], a minimum of 433 measured grains are needed to yield consistent results, although we recommended to measure at least 965 if possible.

-Furthermore, a new window with the number and area weighted plots appear (Fig. 4), showing the location of the different grain sizes estimated.
-The advantages and disadvantages of these plots are explained in [Lopez-Sanchez and Llana-Fúnez 2015][11].
+Then, a new window with the number and area weighted plots appear (Fig. 4), showing the location of the different grain sizes estimated.
+The advantages and disadvantages of these plots are explained in detail in [Lopez-Sanchez and Llana-Fúnez 2015][11].
 You can save the plots by clicking the floppy disk icon and save it as bitmap (8 file types to choose) or vector images (5 file types to choose) in case you need to post-edit the plots.
 Another interesting option is to modify the plot within the *Matplotlib* environment before saving.
 For this, just click the green tick icon and choose the subplot you want to modify.
 A new window appear with several options available.

 ![Figure 4.
 Number- and area-weighted plots](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/figure_1.png)
 *Figure 4.
 Number- and area-weighted plots*

 ### *Derive the actual 3D population of grains*

-To derive the actual 3D population of grain sizes using the Scheil-Schwartz-Saltykov algorithm, we need to invoke the function ```derive3D```as follows:
+To derive the actual 3D population of grain sizes using the Scheil-Schwartz-Saltykov method, we need to invoke the function ```derive3D```as follows:

 ```python
 >>> derive3D(diameters, numbins=15)